 An exploration of chemistry with special emphasis on concepts relevant to biological chemistry and the health sciences.
 Topics include atomic structure, chemical bonding, simple chemical reactions, and stoichiometry.
 Laboratory experiments serve to clarify and build upon lecture concepts while emphasizing laboratory techniques and safety.
 CHEM 110 S is a prerequisite for CHEM 111 S, but the two semester sequence is not a prerequisite for any other chemistry course at Edgewood College.
-Prerequisites: Placement into ENG 110 and placement into MATH 101 or equivalent proficiency in problem-solving.
+Prerequisites: Placement into or completion of ENG 110 and placement into or completion of MATH 101 or equivalent proficiency in problem-solving.